Websoft9/websoft9/CONTRIBUTING.md

 In the process of your participation, we hope that everyone has a good habit of abiding by the agreement, including:

 - Create Issue based on template
-- Select tags not create tags
+- Select tags instead of creating tags
 - Complete the smallest unit independent task at one time
 - Meaningful remarks when commit your code, you should select from: docs, test, fix, install, misc and so on
 - Although the project has automated tests, I still hope that you can test without problems before submitting